 All kinds of water-based paint can be easily cleaned with water and soap; even the brushes and other painting tools can be easily cleaned under running water before they dry up completely.

 Oil-based paint, on the other hand, required special clean up procedures.
 Special turps or paint thinners are required to remove oil-based paint from skin or painting tools.

-Although oil-based and water-based paint both have their own uses, it is water-based paint that is most popular and widely used, both by professional artists and beginners.
+Although In the comparison of water based vs oil based paint, both have their own uses, it is water-based paint that is most popular and widely used, both by professional artists and beginners.